Vonage/vivid-3/libs/components/src/lib/header/README.md

 ### Z-index

-Controls the z-index of the top-app-bar.
+Controls the z-index of the header.

-- `--top-app-bar-z-index`
+- `--header-z-index`
 - Type: `Number`
 - Default: `7`

 ### Height

-Controls the height of the top-app-bar.
+Controls the height of the header.

-- `--top-app-bar-height`
+- `--header-height`
 - Type: `Number`
 - Default: `64px`